Skip to content

 • A: A future deficit could occur if assets are outweighed by liabilities on a future valuation date.
 Reserving surplus when a valuation is filed with the regulatory authorities makes it available for investing and earning returns, helping to protect the fund against future deficits.
 In other words, rather than being a cure, it is a preventative measure against future deficits.

 • A: Annual increases to pensions in pay are calculated by comparing the average Consumer Price Index (CPI) for the 12-month period ending in September to the previous 12-month average (the CPI Ratio).
 This approach smooths out short-term volatility and is similar to the approaches used by many large pension plans.
-The current high levels of inflation will be factored into future increases to pensions as they flow into the averaging period.
+The current levels of inflation will be factored into future increases to pensions as they flow into the averaging period.

 The level of inflation protection provided to members is a plan sponsor decision.
 When the plan has a funding shortfall, smaller cost-of-living increases help to bring the plan back into balance.
 When there is a funding surplus, inflation levels may be partially or fully restored.